Where was The Four Seasons filmed

 In movie

-Scene where The scene where the group of friends stops to browse the interior of an antique store, Dickinson's Antiques, showcases their leisure activities and allows for quieter, more personal conversations amidst the varied curiosities.
+Scene where the group of friends stops to browse the interior of an antique store, Dickinson's Antiques, showcases their leisure activities and allows for quieter, more personal conversations amidst the varied curiosities.
 This provides a glimpse into their individual tastes and shared interests.

 Real